 - Commercial buildings close to residential property can lower real estate values.
 Part of the reason for this is that homeowners can't control the noise, traffic, and other activities that come with commercial developments.
 Another factor is that commercial property is valued differently than residential.
 The type of commercial buildings also has an impact on home values.
 Retail developments can increase home values after construction is finished, but during construction, home values may drop.

 - Homes close to railroad tracks, overpasses, airports, and busy intersections may have higher noise.
 This can also reduce property values.

 - Higher crime rates in an area typically lower property values.

 - Hazardous conditions in an area can reduce property values.
 While housing developments are initially located far away from any hazardous situations, problems can develop over time.
 Toxic emissions from industrial plants impact air quality and lower home values.
 Sinkholes have been appearing for several years in Florida, lower property values in vulnerable areas.

 Generational trends can also impact home values.
 The top 5 areas for Millenials are Seattle, Washington; Omaha, Nebraska; Madison, Wisconsin; Grand Rapids, Michigan; and Durham, North Carolina, according to the National Association of Realtors.

 When Circumstances Change

-Even when you do find a home in a desirable location at what seems like the right price, it never hurts to look at additional factors that may affect the property in the future.
-This could be any new or planned construction nearby or vacant land that could be developed in the future into something that impacts the value of your potential new home.
+Even when you do find a home in a desirable location at what seems like the right price, it never hurts to consider additional factors that may affect the property in the future.
+Ask about any new or planned construction nearby or vacant land that could be developed in the future.